jungtaekkim/bayeso-benchmarks/README.md

 * Using source code (for developer installation)

-To install `bayeso-benchmarks` from source code, command the following.
+To install `bayeso-benchmarks` from source code, command the following in the `bayeso-benchmarks` root.

 ```shell
 pip install .
 ```
-in the `bayeso-benchmarks` root.

 * Using source code (for editable development mode)

-To use editable development mode, command the following.
+To use editable development mode, command the following in the `bayeso-benchmarks` root.

 ```shell
 pip install -e .
 ```
-in the `bayeso-benchmarks` root.

 If you want to install the packages required for development, you can simply add `[dev]`.
 For example, `pip install .[dev]` or `pip install -e .[dev]`.